-Cambridge O Level is internationally recognised by schools, universities and employers as equivalent in demand to Cambridge IGCSE® (International General Certificate of Secondary Education).
+Cambridge O Level is internationally recognised by schools, universities and employers as equivalent in demand to Cambridge IGCSE[TM] (International General Certificate of Secondary Education).
 There are over 700000 entries a year in nearly 70 countries.
-Learn more at www.cie.org.uk/recognition
+Learn more at www.cambridgeinternational.org/recognition